 |

-Tighten the lever mounting bolts.
-Replace arm bushings if required.
+Tighten the control arm mounting bolts.
+Replace the control arm bushings if necessary.

 |

-The angle of the longitudinal inclination of the axis of rotation of the front wheels is not subject to adjustment.
-If the caster angle of the front wheels is not within specifications, check that the suspension mount is installed correctly and that the front suspension is damaged.
+The caster angle of the front steering axis is not adjustable.
+If the caster angle of the front steering axis does not meet the required specifications, check the correct installation of the suspension support and the presence of damage to the front suspension.
 Replace damaged suspension parts if necessary.

-2. Remove tires and wheels as an assembly.
+2. Remove the tires and wheels as an assembly.

-4. If the rack has not been modified before, perform the following procedure:
+4. If the rack has not been modified previously, follow this procedure:

 - Disconnect the strut from the steering knuckle.